Randy Neumann: Referee

 In 1982, he telephoned John Condon (president of Madison Square Garden Boxing) and expressed interest in being a referee.
 After Condon put in a good word with the New York State Athletic Commission, they started using him as a ringside judge.
 Before long, he had his first assignment as a referee in a four-round bout at the Felt Forum (a part of Madison Square Garden).

-Neumann is now a widely respected figure within the boxing community and has worked in the ring for 50+ title fights involving champions including Mike Tyson, Wladimir Klitschko, Meldrick Taylor, Buddy McGirt, Chris Byrd, Evander Holyfield, John Ruiz, and many others.
+Neumann is now a respected figure within the boxing community and has worked in the ring for 50+ title fights involving champions including Mike Tyson, Wladimir Klitschko, Meldrick Taylor, Buddy McGirt, Chris Byrd, Evander Holyfield, John Ruiz, and many others.

 Writer

 Neumann wrote an article about a fight that he had against Chuck Wepner in Madison Square Garden that was published in the July 1974 issue of Sport magazine.
 He wrote 13 columns about boxing for the sports section of the New York Times.
 He wrote stories of boxing The New York Post, The New York News Magazine, Forbes, Signature, Harper's, New Jersey Monthly and other magazines.
 In 1988 he began writing a financial column for the Hudson Dispatch.
 Over the years he has syndicated the column in several newspapers.

 He wrote another book titled "Fighting for your Financial Future - Round Two".